How AI Can Improve Your Life in 2026: Part 16 – Get AI to Explain Complex Topics Simply

 AI language models are trained on billions of examples of text at every level of complexity.
 They’ve seen how experts explain things to other experts, and how teachers explain things to beginners.
 This means they can translate between levels.

-When you ask AI to explain something simply, it does several things:
+When you ask AI to explain something simply, it does several things.

 Replaces jargon with everyday words.
 Instead of “distributed ledger,” it might say “a shared record that many people can see and verify.”